eWillyo/ExpressionParser/README.md

 # Expression parser

-(CURRENTLY I AM WORKIND ON COMPLETE NEW VERSION, SO ALL PROGRESSION ON THIS PROJECT IS SUSPENDED.)
+(CURRENTLY, I AM WORKIND ON COMPLETE NEW VERSION, SO ALL PROGRESSION ON THIS PROJECT IS SUSPENDED!)

  Simple math solver with variables, goniometric functions, logarithms, vectors, etc. This project should suits C++11 standards.
 Original idea dates back to 2010.
 I significantly inspired myself on "codeproject.com", when I was creating this easy to implement expression parser.
 After years I came back to project and finally try to finish it.